kevincornila136/car_tracker_gps_app/README.md

 # GPS Car Tracker

-Aplicație pentru localizarea și monitorizarea autoturismelor realizată utilizând Android, Java Spring Boot și MySQL.
+Application for vehicle localization and monitoring developed using Android, Java Spring Boot and MySQL.

-Sistemul colectează coordonatele GPS de pe telefonul Android, transmite datele prin HTTP către un server central și afișează traseul și statisticile într-o interfață desktop Java Swing folosind OpenStreetMap.
+The system collects GPS coordinates from the Android phone, sends the data through HTTP to a central server and displays the route and statistics in a Java Swing desktop interface using OpenStreetMap.

-Funcționalități principale:
+Main functionalities:
-- transmitere automată a locației la intervale regulate
+- automatic location transmission at regular intervals
-- reconstituirea traseului pe hartă
+- route reconstruction on the map
-- afișarea poziției la un anumit timestamp
+- displaying the position at a specific timestamp
-- calcul distanță totală și viteză medie
+- total distance and average speed calculation
-- separarea traseelor pe sesiuni de deplasare
+- separation of routes into driving sessions
-- comunicație securizată prin Tailscale VPN
+- secure communication through Tailscale VPN

-Tehnologii utilizate:
+Technologies used:
 - Android Studio / Java
 - Spring Boot REST API
 - MySQL + Hibernate + Spring Data